 So what does elopement mean in 2022?
 It’s more about expressing yourself than escaping.
 Now I’m a traditional wedding photographer too, so let’s not knock the big venue and lavish ceremony.
 For many, this is what they imagined when they thought about their dream wedding.
 But they’re certainly not for everyone.
 Some people just want a smaller, more intimate day, with a close selection of loved ones around them.

-Nowadays, elopement usually describes a smaller, more low-key wedding, with limited guests.
+So for us today, if someone chooses an elopement it usually means a smaller, more low-key wedding, with limited guests.
 Eloping is a way to ensure that only your nearest and dearest come along.

 For others, it’s about breaking free of tradition and expressing themselves.
 Getting married is all about you and your partner, and for many, getting married in a way that shows who they are as a couple is as romantic as it gets.